unstoppabledomains/dev-docs/partner/partner-integration-guides/update-records-domain-action.md

 }
 ```

-The `txs` field in the API response contains the list of transactions that needs to be performed to update the resolution records for the `reseller-test-udtesting-602716235250.crypto` domain.
+The `id` field in the API response is the domain action ID and the `txs` field contains the list of transactions that needs to be performed to update the resolution records for the `reseller-test-udtesting-602716235250.crypto` domain.

 :::success Congratulations!
 You have successfully created the domain action request to update resolution records with the Domain Actions API.